Bank charges have pushed more than 11 million into unauthorised overdraft

 The findings will add further fuel to the debate over whether 'free banking' truly is free.
 Our research indicates that in many cases, it most definitely isn't.

 Do you know how much you've been charged?

 Worryingly, 5% of people with a current account - around 2.3 million people - actually don't know whether they've been charged or not.
 A further 3% know they have been charged, but don't know how much.

 |Other penalty charges||7% (3,287,960 people)|

 Ian Williams, head of PR and communications at thinkmoney, said: "Although 58% of those questioned have never paid bank charges, more than four in ten have - and many of those have experienced further problems as a direct result.

-"With the thinkmoney Personal Account, you'll never be charged for missed payments or going overdrawn.
+"With the thinkmoney Current Account, you'll never be charged for missed payments or going overdrawn.
 There is the monthly fee of £14.50 (or £21.25 for joint accounts) for the service and in return, you'll have your own Money Manager who takes care of your finances for you, making sure you always have enough set aside for bills and other essential living costs.